svendroid/adventofcode2021/Readme.md

 * Feels like a dirty solution :) Probably should have used some kind of bitwise-operator or so.
 * I liked the recursive part.

+## Day 4

+* `boardsLines.windowed(size = 6, step = 6)` is a nice way to "slide" over a list with a given window size
+* Longest time was building the data structure for holding results and the boards.